Skip navigation

 At-home testing is frequently used to:

-• Help diagnose pregnancy early, so you can take immediate steps to protect your health and the health of your baby.
+• Help diagnose pregnancy early so you can take steps to care for your health and your baby's by scheduling an appointment with your provider.

 • Monitor chronic diseases, such as diabetes and high blood pressure.
-This may allow you to make prompt changes in treatment and/or lifestyle to improve your condition.
+This may allow you to make more quickly begin making treatment and/or lifestyle changes to improve your condition.

 How do I use an at-home test?

-Instructions will vary depending on the type and brand of test kit.
+The specific instructions will vary, depending on the type and brand of the test kit.
 Below are examples of some common at-home tests and how they are performed.

 Pregnancy Test